retgits/katacoda-scenarios/README.md

 # Learning Flogo on Katacoda

+_These scenarios are no longer maintained.
+If you want to learn Flogo in a fun way, check out the [Flogo Labs](https://tibcosoftware.github.io/flogo/labs/)_

 ## Because cats and birds can totally be friends!

 These are the scenarios that can be found on Katacoda to learn different aspects of [Project Flogo](http://flogo.io)